demelere/CV-Prototyping/README.md

 - RF-DETR video processing, shows weld pool, arc, tungsten electrode, and filler rod

 ### Pose Estimation (`obj_pose/`)
-- Keypoint detection and object pose estimation
+- Keypoint detection and object pose estimation of the electrode and rod
+- Will be combined with depth to make it 3D pose >

 ## Getting Started